mugisha-serein/triples-international-company/README.md

 E-Commerce Backend

-This backend is the engine of an online store for selling laptops, desktops, monitors, and accessories.
+This backend is the engine of an online store for selling electronic devices, and accessories.

-It handles users, products, carts, orders, and emails.
+It handles users, products, carts, orders, payments integration and emails.

-This README explains everything in simple language.
+This README explains everything.

 ✅ What This Backend Does
 1. Users